Shared Voices Campaign

 Donate to our Shared Voices Campaign

-Almost 60 years after the creation of Confederation Centre of the Arts, we are at an important inflection point in our organizational history.
-Built in 1964 as Canada’s national memorial to the Fathers of Confederation, the Centre has evolved over time into an important space for learning about how this nation was formed, and how our identity continues to evolve—with the arts as our messenger.
+Nearly 60 years after Confederation Centre of the Arts first opened, we’ve reached a turning point in our history.
+Built in 1964 as Canada’s national memorial to the Fathers of Confederation, the Centre has grown into a place where people can learn about how our country was formed and how it continues to grow and change—always with the arts at the heart of it.

 Confederation Centre of the Arts is holy ground for a kid from Petty Harbour.
 For a young Atlantic Canadian like myself, I needed a place close to home that showed me that we out here on the edges of the country could make great art, too.
 Maybe I would not have to move to Toronto or Chicago to make it.
 Maybe I could tell my own stories and sing my own songs.
 One step down the hallowed halls of this place and I knew I could be me.